DeepLearningFL/DeepFL/README.md

 ## DataSet ##
 The dataset can be downloaded from an online [Cloud Drive](https://mega.nz/#F!ffxXBISD!UQjggpnjw8oWrjSc0D7PdA).
 There are six .gz files, each of them represents one setting in our paper as follows:

-DeepFL.tar.gz: Dataset with all of four dimensions features above
+*DeepFL.tar.gz*: Dataset with all of four dimensions features above

-CrossDeepFL.tar.gz: Dataset with all of four dimensions features in the cross-project scenario.
+*CrossDeepFL.tar.gz*: Dataset with all of four dimensions features in the cross-project scenario.

-DeepFL-Spectrum.tar.gz: Dataset with three dimensions features, i.e.,mutation-based, complexity-based and textual-similarity-based information
+*DeepFL-Spectrum.tar.gz*: Dataset with three dimensions features, i.e.,mutation-based, complexity-based and textual-similarity-based information

-DeepFL-Mutation.tar.gz: Dataset with three dimensions features, i.e.,spectrum-based, complexity-based and textual-similarity-based information
+*DeepFL-Mutation.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, complexity-based and textual-similarity-based information

-DeepFL-Metrics.tar.gz: Dataset with three dimensions features, i.e.,spectrum-based, mutation-based and textual-similarity-based information
+*DeepFL-Metrics.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, mutation-based and textual-similarity-based information

-DeepFL-Textual.tar.gz: Dataset with three dimensions features, i.e.,spectrum-based, mutation-based and complexity-based information
+*DeepFL-Textual.tar.gz*: Dataset with three dimensions features, i.e.,spectrum-based, mutation-based and complexity-based information
 ## Running DeepFL ##
 The command to run DeepFL for each version is as follows: